- This event has passed.

-Let Elliot Grove explain to you the basic principles of writing screenplays and demonstrate the powerful storytelling tools used by the professionals.
+Have an idea for a movie?
+Elliot explains the basic principles of writing screenplays and demonstrate the powerful storytelling tools used by the pros.

 11:30 - 11:45 a.m.
 Break